 Here is Derek Sivers’ great TED talk about the role of leadership and followers when it comes to creating a movement.

-Derek points to the critical point where it rapidly goes to being more uncool not to dance than to dance.
+Derek highlight the important moment when it becomes more uncool not to dance than to dance.
 This is the point where the leaders efforts pay off and the followers take on the leader’s ideas to create a movement.

 And although he doesn’t put it in these terms, what Derek is describing is a tipping point.